Reviews You Can Rely On

 Our Verdict

 The Black Diamond Blitz 20 is a small climbing pack that's designed specifically for alpine climbing.
 As such, it is our Top Pick For Alpine Climbing.
 Backcountry rock, ice, and snow are its forte.
 This means the pack is pretty lightweight for its volume.
 It carries two ice tools with aplomb and is fairly comfortable when the terrain gets steep.
 When the design is already so simple lighter materials must be used to achieve a low weight.
 This means that some durability has been traded for weight.
 This bag is not a good choice for routes where you may need to haul.
 It's excellent for climbs that will be done in a day and involve ice and snow.
-See it ranked against other top products in our article on the best climbing backpacks.
+See it ranked against other top products in our review of climbing backpacks.

 REASONS TO BUY